 Don’t miss an incredible sight you’ll remember your whole life!
 On Aug.
-21, 2017 the best Total Eclipse of the Sun in 40 years will cross the U.S. Every state will have at least 75% of the sun covered by the moon, and lucky people in a 70-mile-wide strip from Oregon to South Carolina will see an amazing TOTAL eclipse.
+21, 2017 the best Total Eclipse of the Sun in 40 years will cross the U.S. Every state (except Alaska and Hawaii) will have at least 75% of the Sun covered by the Moon, and the lucky people in a 70-mile wide strip from Oregon to South Carolina will see an amazing TOTAL eclipse!

 I’m Dr. Doug Duncan, CU Astronomer and Fiske Planetarium Director.
 I’ve been studying the sun, stars like the sun, and chasing eclipses for over 40 years.
 A partial eclipse is interesting to watch.
 If you protect your eyes you can see the moon take a big bite out of the sun.
 The total eclipse is much, much more spectacular.
 It looks like the end of the world, with loops of hot gas –prominences – leaping off the edge of the sun, and big silver streamers of the sun’s corona stretching across the sky.
 It gets dark and cold - there's a black hole in the sky where the sun should be.
 People cry, scream, shout, and celebrate.
 Animals do strange things.
 If you can travel to where the eclipse is total – do it!